NASA-AMMOS/MMGIS/docs/pages/Setup/ENVs/ENVs.md

 #### `ENABLE_CONFIG_OVERRIDE=`

 For use when `ENABLE_CONFIG_WEBSOCKETS=true` (if `ENABLE_CONFIG_WEBSOCKETS=false`, all saves will freely overwrite already).
 If true, gives /configure users the ability to override changes made to the configuration while they were working on it with their own. | boolean | default `false`

+#### `MAIN_MISSION=`

+If the new MAIN_MISSION ENV is set to a valid mission, skip the landing page and go straight to that mission.
+Other missions will still be accessible by either forcing the landing page (clicking the top-left M logo) or by going to a link directly. | string | default `''`